January in the garden

 - Sow greenhouse tomatoes for early crop.

-- Use cloches or clear plastic to warm the soil for early sowings.
+- Use cloches to warm the soil for early sowings.

 - Chit Early seed potatoes.

 - Sow some delicious crunchy radishes, and you’ll have a salad feast within 6-8 weeks.
 We grow all this sort of thing in gutter pipes.
 It is the best way, especially if you don’t have lots of room in your garden, and keeps everything easy to look after and under control.
 Radishes can be picked straight from the gutter – they don’t need to see any garden!

 - You can sow some herbs under cover now too – really hardy annuals and biennials such as chervil, parsley and coriander.
 Wash the parsley seeds in warm water the night before you want to sow them and then lay them out to dry on kitchen paper overnight.
 This washes off the germinator inhibitor in the seed coat and will give you a harvest in a shorter time.

 - Dig up and pot up roots of mint to force early shoots.